-1. Most agencies attempt to organize their documentation before upgrading or converting their data management systems.
+- Most agencies attempt to organize their documentation before upgrading or converting their data management systems.
 An agency begins by its information, or "cleaning up" its data before making any system change.
-Stray, or, information is put in its proper place.
-2. Cleaning data before an upgrade or conversion has two valuable consequences.
-First, it makes the change process far more and less Second, it provides data When agency staff generate reports, those reports will be based on data.
-Only then are reports · Dir rections: Explain why built-in workflows are more effective than multitasking.
+Stray, or , information is put in its proper place.

+Directions: Explain why built-in workflows are more effective than multitasking.